scality/metalk8s/docs/developer/architecture/centralized-cli.rst

 - Cluster Service Administration (Configure Dex, Prometheus, Alert Manager, ...)

-K8s provides the kubectl CLI, which is distributed and enables all kind of interaction with all Kubernetes resources, through apiserver, but its usage often requires to build verbose YAML files.
+K8s provides the kubectl CLI, enabling all kind of interactions with all Kubernetes resources, through apiserver, but its usage often requires to build verbose YAML files.
+It is shipped as an independent package and can be deployed and run from anywhere, on any OS.

 Currently, MetalK8s provides other set of scripts or manual procedures, but those are located in various locations, their usage may vary and they are not